Transmission tariffs and service prices of Gasgrid Finland in 2022

 Underutilization fee of Balticconnector

 Underutilization fee is applicable at the Balticconnector entry and exit point and it is applied only during days, when Balticconnector is congested.
-Shippers may renominate downward in the Balticconnector free of charge a maximum of 50 000 kWh/h (tolerance) compared to the Shipper’s highest confirmed nomination for the gas day.
+Shippers may renominate downward in the Balticconnector free of charge within the tolerance compared to the Shipper’s highest confirmed nomination for the gas day.
 For amounts exceeding the tolerance limit, the shipper shall pay an underutilization fee which is 0,002 €/kWh.

 Pricing: 0,002 €/kWh